Configuring IIS to support Estonian Digital ID-card for authentication

 Preset

 Note: As of 2022 and still applicable in 2026, IIS 10/Schannel running on Windows Server 2022 uses post-handshake authentication method with TLS 1.3 by default.
 But because common browsers do not support this method, this configuration in practice is faulty.
 The problem with TLS 1.3 is that the server will not send certificate request query to the client in default configuration and because of missing client certificate server resets connection.
-To re-enable certificate-based authentication we must turn TLS 1.3 off.
-Alternative way is to enable in-handshake authentication method, we discuss it later in chapter “Enabling in-handshake authentication method”.
+To re-enable certificate-based authentication, TLS 1.3 must be turned off.
+An alternative is to enable the in-handshake authentication method, discussed later in chapter “Enabling in-handshake authentication method”.

-Until the problem exists with Windows Server 2022, we must turn TLS 1.3 over TCP off.
-We can do it by selecting Disable TLS 1.3 over TCP in IIS bindings window:
+On Windows Server 2022, while this problem exists, TLS 1.3 over TCP must be turned off.
+This can be done by selecting Disable TLS 1.3 over TCP in the IIS bindings window:

 Turn TLS 1.3 off to enable certificate based authentication